-For more tips on using Reels, read Why and How to Use Instagram Reels to Market Your Shopify Store.
+For more tips on using Reels, read How to Create and Use Instagram Reels for Your Store.

 Work with Instagram influencers

-An Instagram influencer is someone who has a reputation around a specific niche on Instagram.
+An Instagram influencer is a user who has a reputation around a specific niche on Instagram.
 Think of them as brand ambassadors for your business.

-Instagram influencers have built highly engaged audiences that trust what they promote.
-Influencers will share your product with their audience in exchange for free products, experiences, or money.
+Instagram influencers have built highly engaged audiences that trust what they promote and will share your product with their audience in exchange for free products, experiences, or money.

 Reaching out to influencers is really important for every new up-and-coming business that somebody wants to create.
 We realized really early on that micro-influencers were such an awesome way to create potential customers.

-Influencers come in many different follower counts, from nano-influencers (between 1K–10K followers) to mega-influencers (over one million followers).
-You can find influencers who charge $25 per post, all the way up to six-figures.
+Influencers come in many different follower counts, from nano-influencers (between 1,000 and 10,000 followers) to mega-influencers (over one million followers).
+You can find influencers charging from $25 per post all the way up to six figures.
 It depends on your budget.
 Even if you don't have a large amount to spend on Instagram marketing, you can generally find an influencer or two to test out for just a few hundred dollars.

-Learn how to set up your first Instagram influencer campaign by reading How to Find and Work With Instagram Influencers in 2021.
+Learn how to set up your first Instagram influencer campaign by reading How to Find and Work With Instagram Influencers.